deve-sh/Stratify/README.md

 A simple tool to build out a static website using nothing but Markdown.
 Useful for static blog sites and feeds.

+### Read the writeup

+You can read a documented process of building this tool [here](https://blog.devesh.tech/post/building-a-static-site-generator).

 ### Get Started

 ```